xrdocs/ncs5500/_tutorials/Understanding-ncs5500-jericho-plus-systems.md

 **Update2**: In August 2018, we added information on the MOD systems and line cards.
 {: .notice--info}

+**Update3**: In Nov 2019, clarification on the lack of MACsec support on 1G interfaces.
+{: .notice--info}

 ### Previously on "Understanding NCS5500 Resources"

 In previous posts, we presented: